 Dual College Enrollment

 Dual enrollment allows Castlemont students to take community college courses while in high school.
-Castlemont currently offers two dual enrollment classes.
+Castlemont currently offers 3 dual enrollment classes.
 Classes are open to all students and currently serve students within the Community Health Equity Academy (CHEA), Sustainable Urban Design Academy (SUDA), and International Pathways, as well as 9th & 12th grade students.
 Courses offer students the opportunity to continue to explore pathway themes and topics in a rigorous setting that cultivates college and career readiness.

 Dual enrollment courses also align with campus work-based learning opportunities, giving students the opportunity to get college level credit and hands on experience.